wenkokke/side-effects-in-english/README.md

 free---there's all kinds of stuff going on!
 So, we're going to use a library for extensible effects written by Oleg Kiselyov, Amr Sabry, Cameron Swords, and Hiromi Ishii.
 For more information, see
-<http://okmij.org/ftp/Haskell/extensible/>---however, if you just want
+<http://okmij.org/ftp/Haskell/extensible/>.
+However, if you just want
 to compile and run this code, I've included the necessary files in the repository.